IrupePozoGraviz/teQueenMatch/README.md

-# TechConnect - Connecting Underrepresented Techies
+# teQueenMatch - Connecting Underrepresented Techies

-Welcome to TechConnect, a web application that aims to bridge the gap in the tech industry by connecting women and non-binary individuals from underrepresented groups.
+Welcome to teQueenMatch, a web application that aims to bridge the gap in the tech industry by connecting women and non-binary individuals from underrepresented groups.
 Our platform is built using React.js on the frontend, Node.js, Redux, and MongoDB on the backend.
 This README will provide you with an overview of the project, its goals, technologies used, and future plans.

 ## Table of Contents
 - [Project Overview](#project-overview)